-Boys are fine to wear shorts and t-shirts and girls can wear shorts and tops or sundresses in the same way that they would do in western countries.
-Older girls or girls that look older should follow the advice given for women’s dress code in Turkey.
+Boys are fine to wear shorts and t-shirts, and girls can wear shorts and tops or sundresses in the same way that they would in western countries.
+Older girls or girls that look older and reaching puberty should follow the advice given for women’s dress code in Turkey.

 What should I wear in Turkey in Winter?

 The key to dressing in Turkey between October and April is to have lots of layers.
 In the winter months, temperatures can drop quite low, but some days can still be warm and sunny.
 It’s not unknown to experience something like all four seasons in one day along the coast!